IBM BPM vs Microsoft System Center comparison

 IBM BPM vs. Microsoft System Center

-IBM BPM is ranked 7th in Application Infrastructure with 105 reviews while Microsoft System Center is ranked 14th in Application Infrastructure with 17 reviews.
+IBM BPM is ranked 7th in Application Infrastructure with 105 reviews while Microsoft System Center is ranked 15th in Application Infrastructure with 18 reviews.
 IBM BPM is rated 7.8, while Microsoft System Center is rated 7.8.
 The top reviewer of IBM BPM writes "Offers good case management and its integration with process design but there's a learning curve".
-On the other hand, the top reviewer of Microsoft System Center writes "Good review of configurations, effective antivirus administration, and has weekly reports".
-IBM BPM is most compared with Camunda, IBM Business Automation Workflow, Pega BPM, Appian and Apache Airflow, whereas Microsoft System Center is most compared with Oracle SOA Suite.
+On the other hand, the top reviewer of Microsoft System Center writes "Makes user management and application management easy for users".
+IBM BPM is most compared with Camunda, Pega BPM, Appian, IBM Business Automation Workflow and Apache Airflow, whereas Microsoft System Center is most compared with Oracle SOA Suite.
 See our IBM BPM vs. Microsoft System Center report.

 See our list of best Application Infrastructure vendors.